AFRICA CUP 2019

 Most successful team: Egypt (7x titles)

-The 2019 Africa Cup of Nations is the 32nd edition of the Africa Cup of Nations, the football championship of Africa (CAF).
+The 2019 Africa Cup of Nations was the 32nd edition of the Africa Cup of Nations, the football championship of Africa (CAF).

 Since 1968, it has been held every two years.

-In 1957 there were only three participating nations: Egypt, Sudan and Ethiopia.
-South Africa were to compete, but were disqualified due to the apartheid policies of the goverment then in power.
+In 1957 there were only three participating nations: Egypt, Sudan, and Ethiopia.
+South Africa was to compete but was disqualified due to the apartheid policies of the government then in power.

 Since then, the tournament has grown, making it necessary to hold a qualifying tournament.

-The number of particpants in the final tournament reached 16 in 1998 (16 teams were to compete in 1996 but Nigeria withdrew, reducing the field to 15).
+The number of participants in the final tournament reached 16 in 1998 (16 teams were to compete in 1996 but Nigeria withdrew, reducing the field to 15).